ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

  * "Enter the initial version": The default version is 0.0.0.
 You can use [``yotta version``](#Versioning-an-existing-yotta-module) to edit the version before every release.

  * "Is this an executable?": The default setting of a project is as a library.
 Please enter "yes" if your project is an executable.
-Only library modules can be re-used by other modules and executables, so choose "no" if you're writing a re-usable module.
+Only library modules can be reused by other modules and executables, so choose "no" if you're writing a reusable module.

  * "Keywords": Enter keywords with a comma between them.
 Keywords help people find your module, so they should describe what it does.

  * "Repository URL": This is where people can find your code to help improve your module or suggest changes.
 The default repository address is empty, and you may leave it like that.
-For a Github repository note that you must use the SSH clone URL,  in our example that will be ``ssh://git@github.com:ARMmbed/example-mbedos-blinky.git``.
+For a Github repository note that you must use the SSH clone URL.
+In our example that will be ``ssh://git@github.com:ARMmbed/example-mbedos-blinky.git``.
 The repository URL is for information purposes only; yotta doesn't download code from the repo.

  * "What is the license for this project": The default license is Apache-2.0, but you can enter a different one, such as ISC or MIT.